catherinee24/solidity-architecture/README.md

   style F fill:#f96,stroke:#333,stroke-width:2px
 ```
 ## 📝 Conclusion
-The modular and decentralized architecture of Solidity allows smart contracts to run efficiently and securely on the Ethereum blockchain.
-From writing high-level code to executing it as bytecode on the EVM, Solidity ensures the smooth functioning of decentralized applications.
+The modular and decentralized architecture of **Solidity** allows smart contracts to operate efficiently and securely on the **Ethereum blockchain**.
+From writing high-level code to executing it as bytecode on the EVM, Solidity ensures the correct functioning of decentralized applications.
+However, while Solidity is designed to be secure, smart contracts are written by humans, which means vulnerabilities or errors can be introduced in the code.
+As many transition from Web2 to Web3, it is crucial to have an in-depth understanding of how blockchain works and how to mitigate these risks.

 ## 🧐 What’s Next?
 - **Learn about Smart Contracts**: Discover how Solidity smart contracts function and interact with the blockchain.